Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-1. An old Irishman was watching cartoon on the television.
+2. The Irishman was watching on television.

 Text 239